-All non-certificated and certificated staff will be mandated child abuse reporters and will follow all applicable reporting laws, the same policies and procedures used by the County.
+All non-certificated and certificated staff will be mandated child abuse reporters and will follow all applicable reporting laws, the same policies and procedures used by the County Office of Education.

 3. Tuberculosis Testing

 Faculty and staff will be tested for tuberculosis prior to commencing employment and working with students as required by Education Code Section 49406.